-Donors most likely to become iron deficient are:
+Donors most likely to need more iron:

-16-18-year-old males — 84 days between whole blood donations
+16-18-year-old males — 84 days

-16-18-year-old females — 112 days between whole blood donations.
+16-18-year-old females — 112 days

 If you are a frequent donor or are at risk for having low stores of iron, taking an iron supplement is highly recommended.
 Talk to your health care provider to decide if iron is best for your health.